Alison Godley

 Grazieli Maboni

 Grazieli Maboni is the Section Head of the Microbiology and Molecular diagnostic laboratories at the Athens Veterinary Diagnostic Laboratory and is an Assistant Professor in Infectious Diseases at the College of Veterinary Medicine.
-Grazieli is a veterinarian and is board-certified in bacteriology/mycology and virology.
-Her experience spans diagnostics, research, and […]
+Grazieli is a veterinarian and is board-certified in bacteriology/mycology and virology by the American College of Veterinary […]

 Mohamed Bakheet